DominicTremblay/w7d5-lecture-may27/README.md

 `/movies/4`

-# a typical list of comments
+# a typical list of reviews

 `/reviews`